-Perennial grasses.
-Except for Pappophorum subbulbosum, Sporobolus cryptandrus and Aristida species, perennial grasses listed in Figs. 2 to 5 have usually been classified as autumn-winter-spring species because they vegetate during these seasons (13).
-Pappophorum subbulbosum, S. cryptandrus and the Aristida species have often been categorized as spring-summer species because they remain vegetative during these periods (13).
-However, high rainfall values during December 1984-January 1985 (354 mm, Fig. 1) or February and March 1984 (280 mm, Fig. 1) may have contributed to the extension of tillering during summer in the autumn-winter-spring species or towards the end of spring, summer and even autumn in the spring-summer perennial grasses, respectively (Figs. 2-5).
-A similar extension of tillering during summer is reported in P. napostaense, S. tenuis and P. subbulbosum (20), and in Pappophorum caespitosum (17).
-No tillering occurred during January and the first half of February in S. papposa in 1986; rainfall during this period was < 15% of that during the same period in 1984 and 1985 (Fig. 1).
-In agreement with this observation, it is reported (7) that phenological development was interrupted and the reproductive period did not start or failed shortly after initiation in P. ligularis, S. speciosa and S. tenuis when water in the upper soil was depleted in late spring and summer in an arid ecosystem of the southern portion of the Monte Phytogeographical Province.
-The extent of tillering on an annual basis in these grasses may thus be closely tied up to rainfall.
-Dickinson & Dood (19) cautioned about classifying species as strictly cool- or warmseason since some exhibit characteristics of both groups.
-Pulses of activity synchronic with water inputs have also been reported for several grasses in communities of northern Patagonia (48, 6).
-Additional tillering during wet years could add to the available forage.
-Olson & Richards (38) reported that in wet years or at sites with higher soil moisture availability into summer, contribution of axillary tillers to late spring and summer production would have been considerably greater than what they observed in Agropyron desertorum (Fisch. ex Link) Schult.
+With the exception of Pappophorum subbulbosum, Sporobolus cryptandrus and Aristida species, perennial grasses listed in Figs. 2 to 5 have usually been classified as been autumn-winterspring species because of vegetating during these seasons (13).
+Pappophorum subbulbosum, S. cryptandrus and the Aristida species been categorized as spring-summer species because have often they remain vegetative during these periods (13).
+However, high rainfall values during December 1984-January 1985 (354 mm, Fig. 1) or February and March 1984 (280 mm, Fig. 1) may have contributed to the extension of tillering during summer in the autumn-winter-spring species or towards the end of spring, summer spring-summer perennial grasses, and even autumn in the respectively (Figs. 2-5).
+A similar extension of tillering during summer was observed by Distel & Peláez (20) in P. napostaense, S. tenuis and P. subbulbosum, and Dalmasso (17) in Pappophorum caespitosum.
+Tillering was not observed during January and the first half of February in S. papposa in 1986; rainfall during this period was < 15% of that during the same period in 1984 and 1985 (Fig. 1).
+In accordance with this observation, Bertiller et al. (7) reported that phenological development was interrupted and the reproductive period did not start or failed shortly after initiation in P. ligularis, S. speciosa and S. tenuis when water content in the upper soil was depleted in late spring and summer in an arid ecosystem of the southern portion of the Monte Phytogeographical Province.
+The extent of tillering on an annual basis in these grasses may thus be highly tighted to rainfall.
+Dickinson & Dood (19) cautioned about classifying species as strictly cool- or warm-season since some species exhibit characteristics of both groups.
+Pulses of activity synchronic with water inputs have also been reported for several grasses in plant communities of northern Patagonia (48, 6).
+Additional tillering during wet years could potentially add to the forage available to grazers.
+Olson & Richards (38) reported that in wet years or at sites with higher soil moisture availability into summer, the contribution of axillary tillers to late spring and summer production would have been considerably greater than what they observed in Agropyron desertorum (Fisch. ex Link) Schult.